downlinko/downlinko.github.io/_posts/development/2018-08-07-windows-10-bit-version-check.md

 * Always download 32-bit software when you have a 32-bit Windows
 * If available, download 64-bit software when you have a 64-bit Windows.
 Otherwise, use the 32-bit version.

-## Step #2: What Bit Version of Windows Do I Have?
+What Bit Version of Windows Do I Have?

 Click on the Search button.
 Then type "<kbd>about</kbd>" in the search box.